evan-erdos/thermonuclear-darts/README.md

 - space station model finalized, now twice as large + more details!
 - added a *sloppy* workaround for the perspective hack: now the earth is **very** close to the station, and appears to be much "smaller"
-- added tasty glowing, flickering CRT monitors, displaying tasteful opcodes from the Apollo guidance computer
+- added crispy glowing, flickering CRT monitors, displaying tasteful opcodes from the Apollo guidance computer
 - virtual terrain now much larger, and now serves as the main game field
 - much, much more!